Mutual Legal Assistance

 The AGC is Singapore’s Central Authority for mutual legal assistance in criminal matters.
 The AGC officers in the International Affairs Division handle and process all formal requests for assistance in accordance with the provisions of the Mutual Assistance in Criminal Matters Act (the "Act") and any applicable Mutual Legal Assistance Treaty (MLAT).

-The types of mutual legal assistance which Singapore may provide in respect of criminal matters include the following:
+The types of mutual legal assistance that Singapore may provide in respect of criminal matters include the following:

 Countries with which Singapore has an existing MLAT are gazetted as “prescribed foreign countries” under the Act.
-Such countries may be rendered assistance in accordance with the terms of the relevant MLAT and the Act.
+Such countries may be rendered assistance in accordance with the terms of the Act and relevant MLAT.

 Other countries may receive assistance if there is an undertaking of reciprocity in accordance with section 16(2) of the Act.
 This undertaking of reciprocity should provide that the requesting country will comply with a future request by Singapore for similar assistance in a criminal matter involving an offence that corresponds to the foreign offence for which assistance is sought.

 Requests for assistance may be made using the sample forms below: